UK’s first all year round Solar House to be built in Leicestershire

 De Montfort University will publish an interim performance report in April 2014 and a full 12 months analysis the following August.
 The expectation is that the technology will be rolled out into the building industry through a number of pilot projects partnered with house builders.

 - Caplin Low Energy Homes specialise in building the most energy efficient timber frame houses

 - The timber frame houses reduce heating and maintenance costs and are no more expensive to buy than conventional homes

 - Stuart Caplin built his first timber framed home in the 1970s and has been at the forefront of timber frame housing construction in the UK for many years

 - In 2006 legislation was passed requiring more stringent energy standards to be adopted with a requirement that all UK homes be carbon neutral by 2016

 - The Caplin Homes team have returned to Scandinavia for inspiration and new technology to help maintain their position as UK industry leaders in building in carbon neutral homes

-- Caplin Low Energy Homes works with architect John Cotterill to build homes that innovative materials that embody energy and cost efficiency in their construction
+- Caplin Low Energy Homes works with architect John Cotterill to build homes with the latest equipment, like the one which you can read more here, and innovative materials that embody energy and cost efficiency in their construction

 For further information or requests for images please contact Mark Mclachlan, PR Manager on 0116 222 6862, mobile 07894 513167 or at firstname.lastname@example.org